developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/about/index.md

 ### Added Features

-* The **Symbol Key P1 can be remapped** to an ASCII or Unicode character, or an EMOJI symbol.
+* The **Symbol Key P1 can be remapped** to an ASCII or Unicode character or to an EMOJI symbol.
-* The **Text Correction suggestion bar remains visible** whenever [voice input key](../settings/preferences) is enabled, even if no corrections are suggested.
+* The **Text Correction suggestion bar remains visible** whenever [voice input key](../settings/#preferences) is enabled, even if no corrections are suggested.
 * If voice input is disabled, correction suggestions (if enabled) appear only when typing.

 #### Discontinued Features